 Kaslow also recommends:

-- Let your child know you love him over and over again when he’s having a hard time.
+- Let your child know you love them over and over again when they’re having a hard time.

-- Validate his feelings by saying things that show empathy such as: “It sounds like that was really difficult.”
+- Validate their feelings by saying things that show empathy such as: “It sounds like that was really difficult.”
 “I know how painful that can be.”

 - Work with your child to get professional help and explain that seeking help isn’t a sign of weakness.

 When it comes to the silent treatment, remember, it’s not about you.
 You have to pick your battles and give your kid room to grow.
-But you also have to put your child’s health and well being above all else, and that means staying connected even when she doesn’t make it easy…or fun.
+But you also have to put your child’s health and well being above all else, and that means staying connected even when they doesn’t make it easy.